LiorAtari/Surf-App/README.md

 ## Bonuses

-- BON-01 - Integration of  generative-AI tool through an API. [link](https://github.com/LiorAtari/Surf-App/blob/main/AI_API.md)
+- BON-01 - Integration of  generative AI tool through an API. [link](https://github.com/LiorAtari/Surf-App/blob/main/AI_API.md)
 - BON-02 - Implement a cluster-portal, which is a web-entry with links to all the CI/CD and monitoring services.